 Package Managers [Intermediate to advanced users]

-Gedbi is a tiny packagae manager that you can use for installing DEB files.
+Gdebi is a tiny package manager that you can use for installing DEB files.
 It is faster than the Software Center and it also handles dependency issues.

 Synaptic was the default GUI package manager for most Linux distributions a decade ago.
 It still is in some Linux distributions.
 This powerful package manager is particularly helpful in finding installed applications and removing them.